rob18183/rankingthefriends/docs/CONCEPT.md

 - **Submission**: `{ playerId, byQuestion }` (ranked lists for each question).

 ### Storage + sharing
-- Game setup and reveal links are encoded in the URL hash.
+- Game setup and reveal links are encoded into compact URL hashes.
+- Player submissions are encoded into short copied codes.
 - LocalStorage provides a backup for the host device.

 ### Non-goals